No Data? No Problem: Robust Vision-Tabular Learning with Missing Values: Results

 \subsection{Performance Comparison}

-We compare RoVTL against nine baseline methods, encompassing both end-to-end supervised and pretraining-based approaches.
-The supervised methods include Interact Fuse (IF)~\cite{duanmu2020prediction} and DAFT~\cite{wolf2022daft}, while the pretraining-based methods comprise TGV~\cite{hasny2025tgv} and MMCL~\cite{hager2023best}, which perform image-tabular pretraining followed by image-only inference.
-In contrast, MaxFuse (MF)~\cite{vale2021long}, ConcatFuse (CF)~\cite{spasov2019parameter}, and TIP~\cite{du2024tip} leverage both image and tabular embeddings during inference.
-For CF and MF we use our pretrained imaging and tabular encoders, while using the multimodal fusions from their respective papers.
-Additionally, CF* and MF* denote variants trained under our proposed downstream task fine-tuning setting, incorporating TabMoFe and DGL, to evaluate the transferability of our training strategy to different networks.
+We compare RoVTL against nine baseline methods, encompassing end-to-end, fusion, and pretraining-based approaches.
+The supervised methods include Interact Fuse (IF)~\cite{duanmu2020prediction}, and DAFT~\cite{wolf2022daft}, while the pretraining-based methods comprise TGV~\cite{hasny2025tgv} and MMCL~\cite{hager2023best}, which perform vision-tabular pretraining followed by image-only inference.
+In contrast, TIP~\cite{du2024tip} leverages images and tabular embeddings during both pretraining and inference.
+We also include multimodal fusion-based approaches Concat Fuse (CF) \cite{spasov2019parameter} and Max Fuse (MF) \cite{vale2021long}.
+To ensure proper comparison to those methods, we use our pretrained encoders for their training.
+Additionally, CF* and MF* denote variants trained under our proposed tuning setting to evaluate the transferability of our training to different networks.
+Unlike our approach, existing state-of-the-art vision-tabular methods are not designed to support the image only case, which is used for evaluations.
+Details of how we obtained the results for the image-only performance are described in SM~Sec.~\ref{supp:baselines}.

 We evaluate all methods on two datasets, UK Biobank~\cite{sudlow2015uk}, where we perform multi-label CAD classification and BMI regression, and DVM car advertisement dataset~\cite{huang2023dvmcarlargescaleautomotivedataset}, used for multi-class car model classification.
 Each model is trained in two configurations: trainable, where backbone weights are updated, and frozen, where backbones remain fixed.
-We report method performance as the average across varying levels of available tabular data (0\%, 10\%, 20\%, …, 100\%), unless otherwise specified.
+We report the performance as the average across varying levels of available tabular data (0\%, 10\%, …, 100\%), unless otherwise specified.